Why learn drysuit?

 When can I sign-up?

-Unlike our other courses, drysuit training is first come, first served.
+Unlike some of our other courses, drysuit training is first come, first served.
 We have very limited spaces in our term 1 cohort, so if there is sufficient interest we may also run training at the start of term 2.

 When/where is training?